 Used on: Well-groomed shale

-These are ball player’s cleats.
-You’ll find most professional baseball players and more advanced athletes wearing cleats with aggressive metal spikes designed to deliver ultimate control on groomed shale and grass.
-When the difference between being there to make the play or not comes down to a matter of seconds, the added traction you get with aggressive metal spikes makes them a go to for high level play, where split second decisions make the difference between a run and an out.
+Metal cleats are designed for a high-level player.
+You’ll find most professional baseball players wearing cleats with aggressive metal spikes designed to deliver incresed control on groomed shale and grass.
+The added traction you get with aggressive metal spikes makes them a go to for high level play, where split second decisions make the difference between a run and an out.

-Because the studs on metal spikes are not only made from material harder than plastic but are also longer and thinner than other studs, you’re able to sink deeper into shale and grass due to their weight and nature.
+The metal studs allow for players to sink and dig deeper into shale and grass due to their weight and nature.
 This gives you a solid base to push off from when taking off and a serious amount of control when stopping.

 Used by: Beginner, intermediate and advanced players